herqles-io/hq-vagrant/README.md

 vagrant up
 ```

-You can now access the RabbitMQ managerment interface by going to http://192.168.33.10:15672 using the username and
+You can now access the RabbitMQ management interface by going to http://192.168.33.10:15672 using the username and
 password of admin

 The Herqles admin username and password is admin, the manager api's can be accessed at http://192.168.33.11/manager, and